serrestech/hackathon-topic/README.md

 Notice that the Hackathon [Requirements](https://hackathon.serrestech.gr/pages/requirements) and [Validation](https://hackathon.serrestech.gr/pages/validation) are always active and should be considered.

+## Questions, issues etc

+- Please add your **questions** on https://github.com/serrestech/hackathon-topic/issues or use the [existing default Issue No1](https://github.com/serrestech/hackathon-topic/issues/1).

 ## Appendix

 - Color codes by Shape (Letter):